numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 ## Conclusion

-This exploratory work has demonstrated that super-optimization of imperative Python code is a realistic possibility.
-Translating Python code first into a highly structured form and then into a functional form permitted the use of equality saturation based optimisation.
-This method was shown to preserve or recover the high level types and semantics in such a way that MLIR could be used as a good route for lowering mixed general purpose and tensor based programs.
-It was further shown that egglog provides an accessible way for users to write domain specific optimisations with a high degree of expressability, this turning optimisation into a cost modelling and extraction problem.
+This exploratory work demonstrates the use of equality saturation (EqSat) as a powerful mechanism for the superoptimization of imperative Python code.
+Python code is first translated into a highly structured IR and then into a functional form as RVSDG, concisely encoding programs, as an e-graph, using a data-oriented representation.
+This encoding makes it possible to unify general-purpose and tensor-oriented computation.
+Analysis rules are applied to the e-graph to reconstruct high-level semantics and type information, thus enabling semantics-aware rewrites.

+The use of egglog provides an accessible way for users to write domain specific optimizations with a high degree of expressiveness.
+Program optimization is reframed as a problem of cost-modelling and extraction rather than heuristic-driven pass sequencing.
+This eliminates the traditional challenges of phase ordering, which have hindered the compilation of highly dynamic Python programs.

+Several technical challenges remain—including scalability of large rewrite rule sets, and the design of multi-objective cost-based extraction strategies.
-Traditional problems such as the phase ordering of passes are eliminated which further enables compilation of Python constructs that are typically problematic.
-There are a number of remaining technical issues to understand and explore but initial indications suggest that this approach to Python compilation is incredibly promising and puts a powerful set of optimisation tools into the hands of domain experts and users alike.
+Nonetheless, the early results are promising and suggest that this approach provides a powerful and extensible optimisation framework, bringing superoptimization capabilities within reach of domain experts and users alike.